 Give your kids the lowdown on hand-washing etiquette: wash before preparing or eating food; after coughing, sneezing or blowing their nose; and after using the bathroom.
 Here are some tips to help encourage your children to wash their hands the right way.
 Yes, they include “Happy Birthday.”

-Step 1: Getting their favourite soap
+Step 1: Get their favorite soap

-The amount of time it takes to get hands clean is about 15 to 20 seconds or as long as it takes to sing Happy Birthday twice.
+The amount of time it takes to get hands clean is about 15 to 20 seconds, or, as just about the entire population of Earth knows at this point mid-coronavirus, as long as it takes to sing “Happy Birthday” twice.
 Have kids wash by lathering their hands with soap and water for as long as it takes them to finish singing.